CUB-Computational-Tools/2020-ps-team-jov_spt/README.md

 # GEOL 1060 - Ocean Acidification

 This is the repository for the ocean acidification lesson for the GEOL 1060 course.
 Here you will find two Jupyter Notebooks, one for part 1 of the lesson, and one for part 2 of the lesson.
 Part 1 will focus on ocean acidification in modern oceans and an introduction to R programming and Jupyter Notebook.
-Part 2 will focus on a case study on ocean acidification called the Paleocene-Eocene Thermal Maximum.
+Part 2 will focus on a case study on ocean acidification during the Paleocene-Eocene Thermal Maximum.

 # Jupyter Notebook